wontairr/GarrysMod-AntiScreamer/README.md

 # A Garry's Mod addon that aims to protect the user from "screamers" made by malicious mod creators

 - Places your game in a "safe mode" where nothing can display images or play sounds while active.
-- Gives the user a GUI that displays what addons are calling specific rendering/sound functions.
+- Provides a GUI that displays specific rendering/sound functions and what addons/script paths are calling them.
-- Obfuscated design so that it is unbreakable by attacking mods.
+- Obfuscated design so that it is untamperable by attacking mods.

 !!VIDEO TUTORIAL SOON!!